 After opening a display, clients can get information about the client-server connection using routines listed in Table 2-1.
 Clients can get information about client screens using routines listed in Table 2-2.
 Clients can get information about images created on screens using routines listed and described in Table 2-3.

 These routines are useful for supplying arguments to other routines.
 See the VMS DECwindows Xlib Routines Reference Manual for the syntax of information routines.
-Programming examples throughout this programming guide provide examples and descriptions of the use of information routines.
+This programming guide describes the use of information routines and provides examples throughout.